welldigital/NHS-FHIR/README.md

 We can then discuss how the feature might be done and then you can create a new branch from which you can develop this feature.
 Please add tests where appropriate and add documentation where necessary.

+## Testing

+Tests are written preferably in a [table driven manner](https://mj-go.in/golang/table-driven-tests-in-go) where it makes sense.

+Consider using interfaces as it makes the process of testing easier because we can control external parts of the system and only test the parts we are interested in.
+Read [this](https://nathanleclaire.com/blog/2015/10/10/interfaces-and-composition-for-effective-unit-testing-in-golang/) for more info.

+To assist in testing we use a tool called [moq](https://github.com/matryer/moq) which generates a struct from any interface.
+This then allows us to mock an interface in test code.